cassietaguibao/cassietaguibao/README.md

 - 👋 Hi, I’m @cassietaguibao
-- 👀 I’m interested in sewing, science, and parenting
+- 👀 I’m interested in data analytics for professional development, sewing for relief, and being the best parent I can be.
-- 🌱 I’m currently learning how to write JSON code, scrape data, and launch a WebApp on AWS...
-- 🌱 Basically, I'm constantly learning about what else I should learn about.
+- 🌱 I’m currently self-learning Excel, SQL, and PowerBI.
+Once I feel confident, I aim to apply to a Masters in Analytics program... preferrable Georgia Tech's OMSA.
-- 💞️ I’m looking to collaborate on WebApp development
+- 💞️ I’m looking for study buddies, mentors, and... a job.
 - 📫 How to reach me... let's figure that out later.

 <!---